- Who we are

 A travelling exhibition

-The association Eglises Ouvertes offers you a travelling exhibition of 56 photos on the theme "Unusual Churches".
+The association Eglises Ouvertes offers you a travelling exhibition of 56 photos on the theme "Unusual Heritage in Churches".
 The photographs selected testify to the curious, mystical, fantastic look... and the offbeat humour of many photographers, amateurs or professionals.
 A beautiful tool to invite faithful and visitors to let themselves be challenged by the mysteries of your church.

 A photo contest